ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 (🌧︎: Involves an accepted GitHub Pull Request or other significant assistance from the community.
 Thanks for your help!)

+**4.0.4** *The Other Drones Not Found Update**

+- Removed a debug setting which was inadvertently left in the build, causing almost exclusively Bulwark Drones to spawn.

 **4.0.3**

 - Ferrofluid no longer affects deployable projectiles, such as Engineer's mines.